gmisail/gbar/README.md

 `gbar` is a command-line utility written in Go that feeds `lemonbar`, a status bar for Linux.
 It uses `goroutines` so that different modules can generate their content concurrently.
 This means that modules that have different timers (e.g. one module can update once a second and another can update once a minute) can operate at the same time and report back changes once they're complete.

 Currently, all modules that you want to use must be added to the `gbar.go` file and then recompiled with `go build`.
 Once the executable is built, you can organize the blocks in any configuration without re-compiling by using a `config.json` file.
-Writing modules in Go is not only easier to integrate, but they are also much faster than traditional shell scripts.

 ## Installation
 ```